Global Stocks Mostly Rise as Border-Security, Trade Talks Progress

 Investors were also watching for corporate earnings releases from Coca-Cola, CME Group and Charles Schwab before the market open.

-In commodities markets, Brent crude oil futures rose 1.2% to $64.36 a barrel -- their highest since mid-November -- while industrial metals prices also moved higher on rising hopes for a trade deal.
+In commodities markets, Brent crude oil futures rose 1.5% to $64.55 a barrel--their highest since mid-November--while industrial metals prices also moved higher on rising hopes for a trade deal.

 Write to David Hodari at David.Hodari@dowjones.com